AdobeDocs/analytics-platform.en/help/getting-started/aa_data_in_cja.md

 ## Preparation

-As you get ready to start using Adobe Analytics report suites in AEP and CJA, there are several you should consider doing to prepare your data for a seamless move to Customer Journey Analytics.
+As you get ready to start using Adobe Analytics report suites in AEP and CJA, there are several things you should consider doing to prepare your data for a seamless move to Customer Journey Analytics.
 Please review the following page for more information:

 * [Adobe Analytics to Customer Journey Analytics evolution](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-overview/aa-to-cja.html?lang=en)